caseyryan/flutter_focus_watcher/README.md

 Then simply do this.
 Notice that FocusWatcher is inside MaterialApp.
 That's because it inherits MediaQuery from that

+IMPORTANT!
+You must wrap every scaffold for every page where you want this functionality with this FocusWatcher

 ```dart
 import 'package:flutter/material.dart';
 import 'package:flutter_focus_watcher/flutter_focus_watcher.dart';